enonic/old-xp-doc/doc/appendix/changes/index.rst

   * Implement Thymeleaf fragment support
   * Admin UI - Improve loading of background image
   * Wizard - Improve handling of "name" field for mobile clients
-  * Deprecate Gradle watch task in favour of new continuous mode
+  * Deprecate Gradle watch task in favor of new continuous mode
   * Use HttpMethod enum in PortalRequest.getMethod
   * Use MediaType object in PortalResponse
   * Use HttpStatus enum in PortalResponse